Warkworth: Hotspur’s Castle

 From Henry IV, Part 1, Act 2, Scene 4

 In 1405, King Henry IV himself besieged the castle and by 1567 it was recorded as ruinous.
 Its military defences still proved useful in later times however when the Northumbrian General, Tom Forster rested here with his Jacobite army in October 1715.
-The castle is now a deserted but splendid ruin that is great to explore and under the protection of English Heritage.
+Today Warwkorth Castle is a deserted but splendid ruin that is great to explore and is cared for under the protection of English Heritage.

 The castle protects the narrow neck of the river loop at the south end of the town.
 From here the principal street of attractive stone houses called Castle Street leads north to Warkworth Church in Dial Place and to Warkworth Bridge at the end of Bridge Street.